Health Food Radar

 You need to eat after a workout because you’re hungry.
 Also, your muscles have burned through their stores of endogenous glycogen.
 Glycogen is how your body stores and delivers energy to your muscles.
 When you eat carbs, your body turns them into glucose, then turns some of them into glycogen and sends them to your muscles.

-Some nutritionists and doctors report benefits for eating right before and during a workout, which might be messy at the gym, but hey, that grill is heavy.
+Some nutritionists and doctors report the benefits of eating right before and during a workout, which might be messy at the gym, but hey, that grill is heavy.
 Do you even lift, Bro?
 You carry a water bottle around from station to station in the gym.
 Why not keep a protein bar or a couple of bananas in your kit, too?

 When Should I Eat After a Workout?

 Soon.
 The window for recovery has two parts.
-There’s the narrow window of one to two hours, during which you need to eat to replenish those nutrients you used up pumping iron.
+There’s a narrow window of one to two hours, during which you need to eat to replenish those nutrients you used up pumping iron.
 Then there is the 24-hour window where you need to eat good food with the right nutrients in balanced meals to support your body while it builds muscle.

 What Should I Eat After a Workout?